 We maintain Hull and Increased Value insurance, which provides coverage for physical damage up to an agreed amount for each vessel.
-The deductibles are \$1.0 million on the Q4000, the Q5000, the Q7000, the HP I and the Well Enhancer, and \$500,000 on the Seawell.
+The deductibles are \$1 million on the Q4000, the Q7000, the Q7000, the HP I and the Well Enhancer, and \$500,000 on the Seawell.
 In addition to the primary deductibles, the vessels are subject to an annual aggregate deductible of \$5 million.
-We also carry Protection and Indemnity ("P&I") insurance, which covers liabilities arising from the operation of the vessels, and General Liability insurance, which covers liabilities arising from construction operations.
-The deductible on both the P&I and General Liability is \$100,000 per occurrence.
+We also carry Protection and Indemnity ("P&I") insurance, which covers liabilities arising from the operation of vessels, and General Liability insurance, which covers liabilities arising from construction operations.
+Our current deductible on the P&I Liability is \$100,000 per occurrence and \$250,000 per occurrence on the General Liability.
 Onshore employees are covered by Workers' Compensation.
-Offshore employees and marine crews are covered by a Maritime Employers Liability ("MEL") insurance policy, which covers Jones Act exposures and currently includes a deductible of \$100,000 per occurrence plus a \$750,000 annual aggregate deductible.
-In addition to the liability policies described above, we currently carry various layers of Umbrella Liability for total limits of \$500 million in excess of primary limits as well as OPA insurance for our newly-acquired offshore properties with \$35 million of coverage as required by BOEM.
-Our self-insured retention on our medical and health benefits program for employees is \$300.000 per participant.
+Offshore employees and marine crews are covered by a Maritime Employers Liability ("MEL") insurance policy, which covers Jones Act exposures and currently includes a deductible of \$250,000 per occurrence.
+In addition to the liability policies described above, we currently carry various layers of Umbrella Liability for total limits of \$500 million in excess of primary limits as well as OPA insurance for our offshore oil and gas properties with \$35 million of coverage as required by BOEM.
+Our self-insured retention on our medical and health benefits program for employees is \$300,000 per participant.

-We also maintain Operator Extra Expense coverage that provides up to \$150 million of coverage per each loss occurrence for a well control issue.
-Separately, we also maintain \$500 million of liability insurance and \$150 million of oil pollution insurance.
-For any given oil spill event we have up to \$650 million of insurance coverage.
+We also maintain Operator Extra Expense coverage that provides up to \$150 million of coverage per each loss occurrence for a well control issue on oil and gas properties where we are the operator.
+Separately, we also maintain \$500 million of liability insurance.
+For any given oil spill event we maintain up to \$650 million of insurance coverage.

 We customarily have agreements with our customers and vendors in which each contracting party is responsible for its respective personnel.
-Under these agreements we are indemnified against third party claims related to the injury or death of our customers' or vendors' personnel, and vice versa.
-With respect to well work contracted to us, the customer is generally contractually responsible for pollution emanating from the well.
-We separately maintain additional coverage for an amount up to \$100 million that would cover us under certain circumstances against any such third party claims associated with well control events.
+Under these agreements we are indemnified against third-party claims related to the injury or death of our customers' or vendors' personnel, and vice versa.
+With respect to well work contracted to us, the customer is typically contractually responsible for pollution emanating from the well.
+We separately maintain additional coverage for an amount up to \$100 million that would cover us under certain circumstances against any such third-party claims associated with well control events.

-We incur workers' compensation, MEL and other insurance claims in the normal course of business.
-We analyze each claim for potential exposure and estimate the ultimate liability of each claim.
-We have not incurred any significant losses as a result of claims denied by our insurance carriers.
-Our services are provided in hazardous environments where accidents involving catastrophic damage or loss of life could occur, and litigation arising from such an event may result in our being named a defendant in lawsuits asserting large claims.
+We receive workers' compensation, MEL and other insurance claims in the normal course of business.
+We analyze each claim for its validity, potential exposure and estimated ultimate liability.
+Our services are provided in hazardous environments where events involving catastrophic damage or loss of life could occur, and claims arising from such an event may result in our being named as a responsible party.
 Although there can be no assurance the amount of insurance we carry is sufficient to protect us fully in all events, or that such insurance will continue to be available at current levels of cost or coverage, we believe that our insurance protection is adequate for our business operations.